Guymer/PyGuymer3/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

-This is a Python 3.X port of `my Python 2.X module <https://github.com/Guymer/PyGuymer>`_ containing a bunch of random functions that I have written over the years.
+This is a Python 3.X port of
+`my Python 2.X module <https://github.com/Guymer/PyGuymer>`_ containing a bunch of random functions that I have written over the years.
+The `module is on PyPI <https://pypi.org/project/PyGuymer3/>`_.

 .. include:: installation.rst